"I've achieved what every artist wants, which is that some of their work will outlive them."

 - Greatest Hits Album: Ladies and Gentlemen and Twenty Five, both double disc sets.
 In the case of Twenty Five there was a limited three CD version available as well.
 His previous band Wham! have The Final, and the more widely available (but less thorough) The Best Of Wham!

-- Intercourse with You: "I Want Your Sex", "Too Funky", and "Fastlove" are notable examples.
+- Intercourse with You: "I Want Your Sex", "Too Funky", "Freeek!", and "Fastlove" are notable examples.
 "Outside" was an ode to outdoor sex and a cheeky reference to his infamous 1998 arrest.

 - Lighter and Softer: His album Patience was more upbeat than the previous Older.

-- Precision F-Strike: In "Star People" from Older: "Who gives a fuck about your problems, darlin', 'cause you can pay the rent."
+- In "Star People" from Older: "Who gives a fuck about your problems, darlin', 'cause you can pay the rent."

 - Also "all that bullshit conversation" from "Fastlove".